BlackWind001/random-walker/README.md

 4. If you get an error saying that "Apple could not verify “SDL3.framework” is free of malware that may harm your Mac or compromise your privacy", then run `xattr -r -d com.apple.quarantine SDL3.framework` in the `third_party` directory.

 Intellisense does not work.
 Dunno why.

+### Plan

+1. Take a location at the center.
+Draw a point.
+2. Continue drawing points in any direction.
+3. Randomize the direction in which the points are being drawn.
+4. Make multiple instances of this run simultaneously.